 Prices for everything are surging post-COVID-19.
 Should we be worried?

-SAN JOSE, Calif. — As the economy reopens, a surge in demand and widespread shortages are driving prices higher for residents in the Bay Area and beyond.
+SAN JOSE — As the economy reopens, a surge in demand and widespread shortages are driving prices higher for residents in the Bay Area and beyond.

 It’s the latest pain from the COVID-19 pandemic: A paycheck isn’t going as far as it did before.
 From food to flights, Bay Area prices are up 3.8% from a year ago.